AdvanceTechMedia/AdvanceTechPodcast/content/guest/_index.md

 aliases = "/guests"
 +++

-Want to be a guest on the HugoCast?
+Want to be a guest on the Advance Tech Podcast?
 Send us an email!